 Insuring Your Risks

-The Byrnes Agency’s trained specialists have the experience and expertise in providing comprehensive large and small business insurance in Connecticut tailored to your specific needs and in sync with your exposures, risk tolerance, and budgetary parameters.
+The Byrnes Agency’s trained Connecticut business insurance specialists have the experience and expertise in providing comprehensive medium and small business insurance in Connecticut tailored to your specific needs and in sync with your exposures, risk tolerance, and budgetary parameters.
 As an independent agency, we have access to a number of top-rated insurance companies.
-This enables us to get you the most for your insurance dollar and find small business insurance solutions that go beyond standard policies when you need them.
+This enables us to get you the most for your insurance dollar and find small business insurance solutions that go beyond standard general liability insurance policies.

 A Broad Spectrum of Commercial Insurance Coverages

 Our clients include a wide range of diverse businesses, including auto repair shops, contractors, property owners, distributors, manufacturers, service providers, just to name a few.
 Let us put our knowledge of the industry, insurance, and risk management to work for you as well.

 Our portfolio of business liability insurance products & services include:

 - Professional Liability Insurance